lazysho/fgoSaltFlush/README.md

 7. Once summoning is close enough to original, I'll add panels for how much $$$ you'll spend, total rolls, and maybe I'll study probabilty to **equip fgoSaltFlush with some predicting ability**. *I wanna make this nonsense useful somdeday.*
 9. **Improve loading of images** by lazy loading.
 8. Host **data on firebase** and use its real time feature.

+## Updates
+- Fixed some broken images.
+- Made summon process more accurate than before.

 ### May fgoSaltFlush flush your salt, give you peace and spark your rolls